paulrobello/par_gpt/README.md

 # default behavior (no Redis required, memory tool not available)
 par_gpt agent "tell me a joke"  # clean startup, no Redis errors

+# automatically accept all security warnings and confirmation prompts
+par_gpt --yes-to-all agent "write and execute a python script to analyze data.csv"

+# combine with other global options
+par_gpt --yes-to-all --debug --show-config agent "complex task with code execution"

+# use environment variable to set globally
+export PARGPT_YES_TO_ALL=1
+par_gpt agent "task that might require confirmations"
 ```

 ## What's New
 - Version 0.12.2:
+  - **Global `--yes-to-all` Security Bypass**: Added comprehensive global flag to automatically accept all security warnings and confirmation prompts
+    - **Silent automation** - Enables headless/scripted usage without interactive prompts
+    - **Cross-tool support** - Works with REPL code execution, screen capture, window capture, and all security-sensitive operations
+    - **Environment variable** - `PARGPT_YES_TO_ALL=1` for persistent configuration
+    - **Security conscious** - Maintains warnings by default, only bypasses when explicitly requested
   - **Major Startup Performance Optimization**: Comprehensive lazy loading system reducing startup time by 25-50%
     - **Command-specific import routing** - Only loads modules needed for specific commands
     - **Lazy import manager** with caching to prevent duplicate module loading